battery industry

 A few weeks ago, SungEel launched its website in Hungarian, which not only presents the usefulness of its activities, but also stresses that the company operates in compliance with environmental regulations.

 Translated by Zita Szopkó.
 The original, more detailed Hungarian version of this story was written by Zsuzsa Bodnár and can be found here.
 Cover photo: The second plant of SungEel HiTech Hungary Kft. in the industrial park of Bátonyterenye on the day of its opening, 7 July 2021.
 (Photo: MTI/Peter Komka).
+The article was produced with the support of the Union Values Programme.

 Share: